itsjos3ph/Facial-Recognition/README.md

 3. Add Your Photo (for attendance system): Place a clear photo of yourself in the attendance_images folder.
 This is required to log your presence during the webcam-based demonstration.

-*ps: make sure you have numpy and face_recognition installed, you may need to install an older version of numpy*
+ps: make sure you have numpy and face_recognition installed, you may need to install an older version of numpy

+Only the 2 python files will be on display, if you want the image folders as well, download the zip.